rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 #### The Uncertainty

-After multiple deferrals, In Oct ‘21 Organizers announced 30th Jan ‘22 as the race date.
-But then, in December, the third wave of Covid started.
-Immediately, lockdown was enforced, all races got moved.
+After many deferrals, Organizers announced 30th Jan ‘22 as the race date.
+But this was before the covid third wave.
+In December ‘21, Covid third wave started.
+Country went in lockdown, all planned events got moved.

-For Kolhapur Tri, Organizers were still working to make this happen.
-Constant updates were being sent - they were in discussions with the race authorities.
+Kolhapur Tri Organizers still went about, seeking permissions to make this race happen.
+They kept sending regular updates and discussions with the race authorities.

-Finally, on 19th Jan morning, 11 days before the scheduled race, Vaibhav confirmed - **RACE IS ON**!!
-They got the go ahead!!
+Finally, on the morning of 19th Jan, just when Race was 11 days away, Vaibhav confirmed - **YES, RACE IS ON**!!
+Somehow, they managed the go ahead!!
 Wow!!
 I wonder what went behind the scenes :smile:

-#### New Bike Bag and Packing Struggle
+#### New Bike Bag and Travel Prep

 As soon as race was confirmed, I booked my flight to Pune for 27th Jan.

+Now, any triathlete will confirm - Triathlon Race Packing is a big task.
+First, there are 3 disciplines to be packed for - stuff for Swim, Bike and Run.
+Now, Bike is usually the biggest challenge when race is outside your home town and flight is involved.
+Airport Luggage handling is famous for infamous reasons.
+So, bike has to be packed well and securely.

-I kept entire 26th Jan for the packing.
-Any triathlete will tell you, Race packing is itself a big task.
-First you’ve to pack for 3 disciplines - Swim, Bike and Run.
-Biggest challenge is Bike, as it has to be taken in cab, onwards on flight and again on cab/car.
-So it needs to be packed really well.
-I had bought a new compact cycling bag - [Orucase B2](https://www.orucase.com/products/b2).
-This compact bag is designed for for convenient airport and city transfer of the bike.
+Before the lockdown, I had bought a new compact cycling bag - [Orucase B2](https://www.orucase.com/products/b2).
+This bag is designed for for ease of travel and convenient airport and city transfer of the bike.
+It has small wheels and very easy for a solo traveller to handle.
+The bag also has enough cushion to keep cycle frame and other components safe.

 But this compactness comes with a cost - cycle needs to be unassembled completely.
-And 26th Jan being National Holiday, all shops were closed.
-Thankfully, YouTube came to the rescue and I managed to get it done.
+Thankfully, YouTube came to the rescue and Bike and I were packed!

+{% include image.html file="/images/2022_01_30_KolhapurTri/Orucase,jpg" description="Very Compact Cycling Bag - OruCase" %}

 #### Delhi, Pune, Kolhapur

 After an uneventful flight from Delhi to Pune, I landed safely in Pune with my bag.
 Orucase proved to be a great choice as bike bag.
-The bag is very compact and it has small wheels.
-It was very easy to handle as solo traveller.
-And there is lot of cushion in the bag, so it keeps frame and other components safe.
-No doubt, this bag will see lot of races with me in upcoming months.
+Handling this was as easy as No doubt, this bag will see lot of races with me in upcoming months.

 Sujoy and Alok picked me from Pune Airport and dropped me at Maitreyi’s place.
-Maitreyi and I spent remaining day in getting the bike assembled and then a small swim in freezing Law School Swimming pool.
+After a nice lunch at her mom’s place, Maitreyi and I went to get the bike assembled and then to a small swim in freezing Law School Swimming pool.

 On 28th Morning, we drove from Pune to Kolhapur.
-The route was completely on Maharashtra - Goa National Highway.
-It is 240km, smooth highway.
-Took about 3.5 hours to reach.
+The route was is smooth scenic Maharashtra - Goa National Highway.
+Took about 3.5 hours to reach, and we checked in at Hotel Vrishali Executive, small clean hotel.

 #### One Day before the Race

-On 29th Morning, we went for Practice Swim.
-[Rajaram Talav](https://goo.gl/maps/fxMoTsvV8pLdeZ3G8) is the Swim venue for the race and Expo / T1 / T2 were all on the short climb side of the lake.
+On 29th Morning, we went for a Practice Swim.
+[Rajaram Talav](https://goo.gl/maps/fxMoTsvV8pLdeZ3G8) is the Swim venue for the race and Expo / T1 / T2 were all on the short 200m climb from the lake.

+This was my first open water swim after a gap of almost 2 years.
+Reaching the lake, I hesistatingly checked the water temperature.
+Not bad!
+While it was cold, it felt ok.
+There were ropes all around the route.

-As it was first open water swim after 2 years, I grabbed a swim buoy and entered water.
-From the first stroke, it felt comfortable.
-Water was cold but comfortable.
-I felt no panic, no cold water shock.
-I did a nice easy 200m round of the lake and came out.
-After this swim, (which was without wetsuit), I decided - No Wetsuit needed for the race day!
+Putting the swim cap and goggles, I borrowed  a swim buoy from a friend and stepped into the lake.
+I took a deep breath and started to swim along the rope.
+From the first stroke, I felt comfortable.
+No panic, no cold water shock.
+I did a nice easy 200m round of the lake and came back.
+Feeling the water temperature I decided - no wetsuit needed for the race day.

-Swim done, we got the bike out from the car, did a 5” ride to confirm brakes and everything is ok. it was.
-As Expo and Bike Check-in was open, we decided to check-in the bikes.
+Done with the swim, we took out bike from the car.
+Fixing the front tyre, we did a small 5” ride to confirm brakes and everything is ok.
+It was.
+Sorted, it was time to go to expo to get the registration done and check-in the bike

 The expo was well organized.
-There were various stalls - Garmin / On the Run Nutrition Bars / Swim Buoy stall.
+Many vendors had put their stalls  - Garmin / On the Run Nutrition Bars / Swim Buoy stall.
 A Bike Mechanic was also available.
 We went to athlete check-in, showed ids and got Race Bib and bag.
 The bag is very nice and sturdy.
 From the check-in counter, we moved to bike area (it is all in same place) and racked our bike.

-Strangely, there were no Covid Protocols were followed anywhere  - No checking of RT-PCR, People roaming without Masks, No checks if only athletes are going.
+{% include image.html file="/images/2022_01_30_KolhapurTri/Bergman-Bag.jpg" description="Racking the bike" %}

+{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace03 (Bike Rack 2).JPG" description="Racking the bike" %}

+Strangely, No one was bothering with Covid Protocols.
+There was no checking of RT-PCR test, hardly anyone was wearing mask, anyone could enter the expo.
 None of the guidelines mentioned in the Race Guide were enforced.

+All done with the expo, we went back to hotel.
 Evening was spent chilling - relaxing with friends over small drink and lot of good food.

-{% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace03 (Bike Rack 2).JPG" description="Racking the bike" %}

 #### Race Morning

 I prefer my race morning to be calm and organized.
 Everything was packed the night before.

-Waking up at 4:45 am, I wore my trisuit and had light breakfast - one banana, energy bar and caffeine pill.
+Waking up at 4:45 am, I took nice shower, wore my trisuit and had light breakfast - one banana, one whole foods energy bar and one caffeine pill (200mg).

 After reaching the race venue, I went through the usual checklist:

 * Filled Air in Tyres.
-Kept it to 100 psi.
+Kept it at 100 psi.
 * Fixed Water Bottle.
-I was carrying 2 water bottles, each with Gatorade + Salt
+I was carrying 2 water bottles, each with 500 ml Gatorade + Precision Hydration 1500 Salt Tablets
 * Mounted Garmin CycloComputer on the bike
 * Laid down stuff for Bike and Run Transitions.